Everchange/Arene/README.md

 -   quit -> exit the game<br>
 -   scene -> load the specified scene (scene "name" of a scene ; scene name : "option", "field","start" and "charcrea"<br>
--   help ->  diplay a small help (can also be used as following : help "command's first word")<br>
+-   help ->  display a small help (can also be used as following : help "command's first word")<br>
 -   clear -> clear the text in the console<br>